1. Behaviour Statement

 - Schools can and do make a difference to the personal development of the child.

-- Praise and positive reinforcement is more effective than punishment.
+- Praise and positive reinforcement is more effective than sanctions.

-- Good behaviour for learning allows children to work and participate to their full potential, completing assigned work in connection with their education.
+- Good behaviour for learning allows children to work and participate to their full potential

 - Children should have equal access and opportunity to the curriculum.

 - Effective links and co-operation between home and school are essential to success.

 It is a primary aim of our school that every member of the school community feels valued and respected.
 A Rights Respecting ethos is embedded and built upon.
 The school behaviour policy is therefore designed to support the way in which all members of the school can work together in a supportive way.
 It aims to promote an environment where everyone feels happy, safe and secure so they can achieve their full potential.